 We’ve saved our most important tip for last: Successful university studies only works when you have enough mental and physical energy.
 In addition to your studies, think about yourself, your family and your friends.

 The coronavirus pandemic and the overall situation it has created have an impact on all areas of life, and the University of Potsdam is no exception.
-The pandemic and the resulting regulations introduced by the state of Brandenburg have an enormous impact on teaching and studying at the university – there are movement restrictions on campus, advising and other services are only available on-site to a very limited extent, and last but not least, a large part of the teaching at our university will continue to take place online in the winter semester 2020/2021.
+The pandemic and the resulting regulations introduced by the state of Brandenburg have an enormous impact on teaching and studying at the university – there are movement restrictions on campus, advising and other services are only available on-site to a very limited extent, and last but not least, a large part of the teaching at our university will continue to take place online in the summer semester 2021.

 These restrictions will also have an impact on the start of your university studies: introductory events will primarily take place in digital formats, tutorials and the services offered by the departmental student representative committees, which will provide you with support and guidance at the beginning of your studies, will also take place in different formats than usual so that hygiene and distance requirements can be met.
 These rules also have an impact on the other aspects of your studies: getting to know new friends, meeting fellow students and faculty, going to parties and having a beer at the bar.
 We know that this situation is not easy, especially for you as first-semester students, so we have put together a few tips & tricks here to help you get off to a good start in spite of everything.